hnjw-png/manvsmachine/README.md

 # JSHINT

-There were some errors in the jshint, these were about how the incrementScore variable, drascore variable.
-I know I should call them, but eveyrtime I do it creates endless loop, so this is something I need to research more into.
+There were some errors in the jshint, these were about how the incrementScore variable, drawscore function.I need to research more into.
 Other than this there were no more errors.

 # Bug fixes